Consumer medicine information

 • bruising.

-• increased risk of blood clotting, inflammation of the blood vessels (associated with stopping corticosteroid use after long-term therapy)
+• increased risk of blood clotting, disease of the blood vessels (associated with stopping steroid use after long term therapy)

 Some of these unwanted effects were only reported after long-term use of oral budesonide.